 The Institute of Catholic Culture’s Sophia Symposium is designed to provide in-depth education for catechists and active parish volunteers who can and are making an impact in their community.
 Our Sophia Symposium offers students the unique opportunity to study the fundamentals of the Catholic faith in an online classroom setting at no charge to the students or their parishes.
 Participation in Sophia Symposium classes is by application only.

-Our current Sophia Symposium is Sacred Scripture: A Comprehensive Study of the Word of God.
-This is a year-long college-level course which covers the entirety of salvation history.
-We are now accepting applications for the New Testament semester!
-This course will be a survey of the books of the New Testament as the fulfillment of the old covenant epoch, including the Gospels, the Acts of the Apostles, the Pauline Corpus, the Catholic Epistles, and the book of Revelation.
+Our current Sophia Symposium course is Scripture 102: Introduction to the New Testament.
+This semester-long course is a survey of the books of the New Testament as the fulfillment of the old covenant epoch, including the Gospels, the Acts of the Apostles, the Pauline Corpus, the Catholic Epistles, and the book of Revelation.

 Past Sophia Symposium courses include

 History of Heresy: 500 Years of the Protestant Revolt